wrench-project/wrench/doc/guide/virtualizedcluster.md

 As expected, a virtualized cluster service provides access to all mechanisms to [manage](@ref guide-cloud-managing) the set of VMs instantiated on the execution hosts.
-In addition to such capabilities, the virtualized cluster service provides an additional wrench::VirtualizedClusterService::createVM function, which instantiates a VM on a specific execution host; and a wrench::VirtualizedClusterService::migrateVM function, which allows VM migration between execution hosts.
+In addition to such capabilities, the virtualized cluster service provides an additional wrench::VirtualizedClusterComputeService::createVM function, which instantiates a VM on a specific execution host; and a wrench::VirtualizedClusterComputeService::migrateVM function, which allows VM migration between execution hosts.

 Here is an example of VMs migration on a virtualized cluster service: